4 Must-See: Medical Museums in Philadelphia

 Drexel University College of Medicine

 A Dissected woman named Harriet.
-Near the bookstore entrance on Drexel’s Queen Lane (East Falls) campus, what appears to be string art in the shape of a person is the dissected nervous system of an African-American woman who reportedly worked at the college and left her body to science in 1888.
-The medical school’s foremost anatomy professor at the time spent five months picking apart and reconstructing Harriet.
+Near the bookstore entrance on Drexel's Queen Lane (East Falls) campus, what appears to be string art in the shape of a person is the dissected nervous system of an African-American woman who reportedly worked at the college and left her body to science in 1888.
+The medical school's foremost anatomy professor then spent five months picking apart and reconstructing Harriet.
 Also fascinating: the nearby millions of resource materials documenting women's history in medicine and homeopathy, open Monday-Friday from 9 a.m.-4 p.m., appointment requested.
 2900 W. Queen Lane, (215) 991-8340

 Dr. and Mrs. Edwin Weaver III Historical Dental Museum